In 2021, if you want to stay competitive in any sort of game, you need the right peripherals and equipment to step up your game.

 A notable change to the Logitech G502 in comparison to other mice is the compatibility with the PowerPlay charging mat.
 As most wireless mice need a battery replacement when it runs out, the combination of the PowerPlay charging mat means that you can take it anywhere without fear of running out of power.
 It also negates the need of two USB outputs for your mouse and mousepad combination, instead having the mouse connect to the charging mat to read the inputs of the mouse.

 The downside to this piece of equipment is that the price is ridiculous.
-The cost of this mouse is comparable to getting a new graphics card for your PC or getting a new keyboard.
+The cost of the best gaming mouse for LoL is comparable to getting a new graphics card for your PC or getting a new keyboard.
 Wireless mice are also not exactly the most coveted mice for gaming as the time it takes to register a wireless’ mouse inputs compared to a wired mouse can sometimes be the difference between a win and a loss in League of Legends.

 These downsides should not take away from the upsides, though.
 The G502 Lightspeed is an incredible piece of hardware, with a solid set of buttons that can grant you a versatile set of inputs.
 Because of this, it may not be your first choice, but if you have the money to spare, the G502 Lightspeed should be at the top of your list.